imaginate/algorithmIV-javascript-debugger/CONTRIBUTING.md

 - Compile the tests module using the commands found in [compile/compile-commands.txt](https://github.com/imaginate/algorithmIV-javascript-debugger/blob/master/compile/compile-commands.txt)

 **Final Steps:**
-- Load [tests/run-tests.html](https://github.com/imaginate/algorithmIV-javascript-debugger/blob/master/tests/run-tests.html) in a [Chrome](https://www.google.com/chrome/) browser
+- Load [tests/run-tests.html](https://github.com/imaginate/algorithmIV-javascript-debugger/blob/master/tests/run-tests.html) in a browser
-- Open your console, click "Start Tests", and follow the directions until the results are shown
+- Click "Start Tests" and view the results
 - Fix any bugs that are found and re-run the tests until they are all passing
 - Submit a pull request